AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

 You can deploy CoPilot using different methods.
 See `CoPilot Deployment Methods`_.

 Please note that you will need an Aviatrix Controller to use CoPilot.
 CoPilot works in tandem with Aviatrix Controller.
+Each one requires a separate license.
+See `CoPilot Customer IDs and Licensing`_.

 Aviatrix Controller and CoPilot are not required to be collocated.
 It is possible to run them in separate VPCs/VNets or separate cloud providers (in multi-cloud environments).
 Typically, Aviatrix Controller and Aviatrix CoPilot are run in the same VPC/VNet.